 Your vaginal mucous membranes (like your nose and lungs) do not need ‘washing’.

-Wet your hands in the bath or shower, and just wipe your fingers across a bar of soap – that’s all you need if any.
+Wet your hands in the bath or shower, wipe your fingers across a wet bar of soap and use that on your outside crotch area and vulva – that’s all you need.
 Minimal washing and disturbance are best for healing vaginal fissures.
 Soap is great for killing germs, but be gentle.

 5. Soothe vulvar fissures (outside labial skin only)

-Use a small amount of healing vulva and vagina-friendly cuts cream, aloe vera gel, pawpaw ointment, vitamin E oil or other soothing balm (you want to preserve your healthy bacteria).
+Use a small amount of healing vulva and vagina-friendly Aunt Vadge’s Delicate Cuts Cream, aloe vera gel, pawpaw ointment, vitamin E oil or another soothing cream.

 Do not insert any creams or gels into the vagina unless prescribed by your healthcare practitioner, particularly antibacterial creams.
 Your mucous membranes and protective vaginal flora will not be happy.

-If your labia are itchy, dry or tender, try a warm oatmeal bath – oats are very soothing to the skin, reduce itching and inflammation, and generally make you feel nice.
-Soothing creams or vegetable oil can be helpful.
+If your labia are itchy, dry or tender, try a warm oatmeal bath.
+Oatmeal water is very soothing to the skin, reducing itching and inflammation.
+Soothing creams or vegetable oil can be helpful for itching.

 6. Eat well to heal your vaginal tear